kraksy/Shattered-front/docs/Main-Page.md

 	map objects mechs or tanks

-	factions with different goals|ideals and unique playstyles main goal of this project to exist as foundation as open source modulartabletop game
+	factions with different goals|ideals and unique playstyles main goal of this project to stand as foundation to open source modular tabletop game
 ```

-# \Rule Set\
+# ░▒▓|Rule Set|▓▒░

-> [!NOTE] description
+> [!danger] info
 > just a sprinkle of mechanics that moves the gameplay from bland to fun

 - [[army size + point]]